Monti-git/weather-app/README.md

 This project uses a weather api to obtain the weather report for the next few days of a city.
 Redux is used as the global state manager of the app.
+It is possible to favorite places.
+The bases for new Identitys, like zones, are put in place but not implemented yet.